 Didier Lenoir, Director of the Crisis Management and Planning Directorate (CMPD)

-The Crisis Management and Planning Directorate contributes to the objectives of the European External Action Service, the EU Common Security and Defence Policy (CSDP) and a more secure international environment by the political-strategic planning of CSDP civilian missions and military operations, ensuring coherence and effectiveness of those actions as part of the EU comprehensive approach to crisis management and developing CSDP partnerships, policies, concepts and capabilities.
+The Crisis Management and Planning Directorate (CMPD) contributes to the objectives of the EU Common Security and Defence Policy (CSDP).
+Within the European External Action Service, it provides Crisis Management expertise, support the development of Crisis related concepts and capabilities and conducts the political-strategic planning of CSDP civilian missions and military operations, ensuring coherence and effectiveness of those actions as part of the EU comprehensive approach to crisis management and developing CSDP partnerships and Agreements, policies, concepts and capabilities.

 Our core activities and products include:

 - Strategic Planning of CSDP missions and operations;

 - Strategic Reviews of existing CSDP missions and operations;

 - Coordinate the development of civilian and military capabilities;